 After your bath dry off and wrap yourself in a large towel and get right in the bed.
 Cover yourself with a blanket and try to stay bundled up for the next 45 minutes to an hour.
 You’re going to keep sweating.
 After an hour hop in the shower and rinse off.

 If you own a dry brush it can be nice to do some dry brushing while your bath is running.
+Learn all about dry brushing here.
 This will also make your skin extra glowy and smooth.
 Be sure to brush gently in circular motions towards your heart.

 Drink plenty of water after the bath to rehydrate!

 Please note if you have a cold/flu and are already sweating a great deal, a detox bath is not advised.
 Also not a good idea if you feel very weak, if you tend to sweat without moving very much, are pregnant or have a liver condition.
 If you have any concerns please consult with your doctor.

 - A few drops of Ginger essential oil or other scent preference (optional)

 - Fill your bath tub with the hottest water you can stand.

 - Add the salt, ginger and optional oil to the running water and give it a good swirl to incorporate.